“Simple things should be simple. Complex things should be possible” from Alan Kay is one of my top product development principles

-Over time, the product experience suffers as more and more features are introduced recklessly to increase the value prop, causing dissatisfaction among existing users and creating an invisible barrier to entry for the new users.
+Over time, the product experience suffers as more and more features are introduced recklessly to increase the value prop, causing dissatisfaction among existing users and creating an invisible barrier to entry for new users.

 Other simpler products, focusing on the fundamental use cases for the basic users, are founded to capture the market share, Canva vs Photoshop, Slack vs Email, Airtable vs Excel, e.g.